retrography/digital-methods/index.md

 During the course the students will:

-- Immerse into new ways of building on digital traces of social interactions, structures and processes for explorative and inductive analysis
+- Immerse into new ways of building on digital traces of social interactions, structures and processes for exploratory and inductive analysis
 - Obtain an overview of available digital trace data sources and the tools to harvest them
 - Learn about various methodologies for analysing the digital trace data, the type of research question that leverages those methods, and the research design and strategies that match the research questions with the corresponding data
 - Initiate and develop their own data-driven research project under the supervision of the instructors